 Melbourne is filled with wide tree-lined boulevards and exciting laneways bursting with cafes and restaurants.
 It is bisected by the Yarra River and rated among the worlds most liveable cities.
 North of the river lies the central business district, while to the south is the arts precinct.

-Melbourne cruise port
+Melbourne cruise port terminal

-Melbourne cruise port is located at Station Pier, Waterfront Place.
+Melbourne cruise port terminal is located at Station Pier, Waterfront Place.
 It is 4.7km / 2.9m from the city centre and 28 km / 17m from Melbourne’s Tullamarine Airport.

-Melbourne cruise port is part of a historic pier with vehicle access at ground level, so taxis and hire cars can drive through to the luggage drop-off point.
+Melbourne cruise port terminal is part of a historic pier with vehicle access at ground level, so taxis and hire cars can drive through to the luggage drop-off point.
 On the upper level is checkin which is accessed via the elevator located near the luggage drop-off area.